TLuter-252/Pandas_EDA_Youtube/README.md

 We made several plots to try to map out the relationship between the viewer metrics.

 #### A. Tim's Plots Here
-Graph 1: Likes and Dislikes per Top 20 Videos
+Graph 1 (Bar): Likes and Dislikes per Top 20 Videos

 What it shows: The 20 most-viewed videos.
 For each video, you see likes (green bars going up) and dislikes (red bars going down).
 X-axis: The video’s view count (bigger number = further to the right).